sculptures • permaculture • primitive technology • kayaking • links • index • about

 Reference manual and catalog in one, this book is huge in content and a must have for anyone interested in alternative building and renewable energy.
 Design concepts, products, diagrams, charts and much more, this book, quite literally, has it all.
 A tremendous resource!
 (Make sure you get the latest edition.)

-Sustainable Building Inspiration
+Alternative Building Inspiration

-Small Strawbale: Natural Homes, Projects & Designs by Bill Steen, Athena Steen, and Wayne Bingham, The Beauty of Straw Bale Homes by Athena Swentzell Steen & Bill Steen and Strawbale Home Plans by Wayne J. Bingham and Colleen F. Smith
+Small Strawbale: Natural Homes, Projects & Designs by Bill Steen, Athena Steen, and Wayne Bingham; The Beauty of Straw Bale Homes by Athena Swentzell Steen & Bill Steen; and Strawbale Home Plans by Wayne J. Bingham and Colleen F. Smith

 All of these books are loaded with beautiful photos and ideas to inspire.
 The first two, however, contain various chunks of useful information from sawdust toilets to natural finish recipes.
 The latter doesn’t contain “plans” in the technical sense but does have conceptual floor plans, general specs and the owner/builders story with each home featured.